 The frescoes on the walls and ceiling of the Parecclesion are magnificent.
 There are pictures of Christian martyrs and famous patriarchs of the past on the walls.
 On the ceiling are scenes of resurrection and last judgment.

-Kariye Mosque (former Chora Church) opening hours are between 09:00 in the morning and 18:00 in the evening.
-Information on visiting hours was last updated on May 7, 2024.
+Kariye Mosque (former Chora Church) opening hours are between 09:00 in the morning and 18:00 in the evening as of 2025.
+The building is completely closed to visitors on Fridays due to congregational prayers.
+Information on visiting hours was last updated on December 9, 2024.

 Please also note that since the Kariye Museum has been converted back into a mosque, visitors must comply with the dress code.
 Accordingly, women must cover their heads and men must avoid wearing shorts.